Jhgomez/redes2/Commands.md

 3. Select group and mode, you can create groups only from 1-6.
 For LACP `channel-group [1-6] mode [active/passive]`, for PAGP `channel-group [1-6] mode [dessirable/auto]`

 you can then display the setup with: `show etherchannel summary`

+### Configure DHCP
+DHCP protocol helps us simplify the proccess of connecting devices and managing network resources by providing IP addresses and other configuration parameters automatically.
+We are using the topology created [here](./Clase/practica6_no_tiene_instrucciones_ver_commands.pkt), in this exercise we are configuring the DHCP service in router

+1. Since we are configuring VLANs in this example we have to configure the the subinterfaces just like in the router-on-a-stick example in the static routing examples